 If you want to get even more wonkish…

 Another way to present this kind of data graphically can be seen on the following Gapminder graph which shows market exchange rate incomes on the vertical axis versus the PPP incomes on the horizontal axis.
 (Click on the link to see more detail.)

 The black line shows approximately where PPP is equal to exchange rates and nations below the line are relatively cheap whereas nations above the line are relatively expensive.
 Poorer nations (on the left side) tend to be cheaper overall than richer nations (on the right) mainly because labor is so much cheaper in poor nations.
-Saudi Arabia and most of the oil exporters are the red outliers on the right side of the graph which are relatively cheap relative to the other countries that are nearby on the graph and the little red island nations which are outliers just to the left of the middle of the graph are relatively expensive compared with other circles nearby although only one of them is actually above the line.
+The red outliers on the right side of the graph are relatively cheap relative to the other high-GDP countries (Note: they are Saudi Arabia and mostly the oil exporters and this doesn’t make sense to me!) and the little red island nations which are outliers just to the left of the middle of the graph are relatively expensive compared with other circles nearby although only one of them is actually above the line.

 Purchasing Power Parity (PPP) would be the same as market exchange rates if there were perfect competition and the law of one price were true.
-In reality, most production is non-tradeable.
-The biggest part of every economy are things that are too expensive to be shipped abroad like real estate and services like hair cuts and taxi rides so they are completely non-tradeable.
+In reality, most production is non-tradeable because they are too expensive to be shipped abroad.
+Non-tradeable production includes real estate and services like hair cuts and taxi rides.
 Goods and services that are not tradeable are not subject to arbitrage and so the law of one price does not apply.
-This is why developing countries usually have travel costs that are between 1/4 to 1/2 the expense of developed countries mainly because services (labor) is so much cheaper in poor countries.
+This is why developing countries usually have lower travel costs.
+They often only cost between 1/4 and 1/2 as much as the more expensive developed countries and it is mainly because services (labor) and real estate are so much cheaper in poor countries.

 Generally tourists buy a lot of labor in hotels, restaurants, taxis, etc., and because wages are way lower in poor countries, services tend to be much cheaper.